aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

     --query "Stacks[0].Outputs[*].[OutputKey, OutputValue]"
 ```

-You can also store the VPC endpoint ID from the stack output, you need this ID for the KMS stack deployment:
+You can also store the KMS VPC endpoint ID from the stack output, you need this ID for the KMS stack deployment:
 ```sh
 export VPCE_KMS_ID=$(
 aws cloudformation describe-stacks \